hpt155722/Fuel-Rate-Predictor-Application/README.md

 # Fuel Rate Predictor Application

 [CURRENTLY IN PROGRESS] <br>
 A software application designed to predict fuel rates based on various criteria such as client location, history, gallons requested, and company profit margin.
-Developed as part of a semester-long project for a software design class.

 <br>